-Collage.com alerts you to potential problems with your photos in a few ways.
-Initially, when uploading, you'll see a Low Image Quality warning or a Medium Image Quality warning above the project.
+Collage alerts you to potential problems with your photos in a few ways.
+Initially, when uploading, you'll may see an Image Quality warning above the project.

-The project builder also alerts you to problem images on the project by placing a red or orange exclamation point in the upper left-hand corner of the photo causing the trouble.
+The project builder also alerts you to problem images on the project by placing a red exclamation point in the upper left-hand corner of the photo causing the trouble.

 About photo resolution

-When you add photos to your project, Collage.com will, by default, automatically stretch or shrink your photos to make them fit in the available print space the way it deems best.
-Photo files have an attribute called resolution which describes the dimensions of the photo on the computer in terms of pixels.
+When you add photos to your project, Collage will, by default, automatically stretch or shrink your photos to make them fit in the available print space the way it deems best.

 How to know if the photo will be blurry

-Many times, Collage.com products will increase the size of your original photos, and we want to make sure the quality is not negatively affected.
-If the photo has a warning icon or you see the warning in your upload box, there are some steps to check for blurriness.
+Many times, Collage products will increase the size of your original photos, and we want to make sure the quality is not negatively affected.
+If the photo has a warning icon, there are some steps to check for blurriness.

 - First judge whether the photo is clear to the eye.
 If it's not, the photo will print blurry.